What Is Overdraft Protection?

 • Your overdraft protection kicks in, transfers money from your linked account, and you leave with your groceries.

-When you set up the overdraft protection service you'll usually have a few options.
+When you set up an overdraft protection service, you'll usually have a few options.

-Link a savings account: Linking your savings account to your checking account is a common option to provide overdraft protection.
-With this set up, the bank will pull money from your linked savings account if funds are needed to cover a transaction.
+• Link a savings account.
+With this setup, the bank will pull money from your linked savings account to cover a transaction.

-Link a credit card: Be cautious if you choose to link a credit card as your overdraft protection account.
-The bank will transfer money from your credit card into your checking account if you need it to avoid an overdraft.
-This will cause your credit card to charge you a cash advance fee and the amount will be charged the higher cash advance APR.
+• Link a credit card.
+The bank will transfer money from your credit card into your checking account to avoid an overdraft.
+Be cautious if you choose this option, as you'll be charged a cash advance fee and a higher APR.

-Use a line of credit: Sometimes you'll have the option to open a line of credit with the bank to use as overdraft protection.
-Just like with a credit card, you'll want to be aware of any transfer fees and interest you may be charged if you use this service.
+• Use a line of credit.
+The bank will use money from your line of credit to cover an overdraft.
+Just like with a credit card, be aware of any transfer fees and interest charges.

 Tips To Avoid Overdraft Fees

-Switch banks to one that doesn't charge overdraft fees.
-Not all banks these days charge this fee.
-In fact, some even have features that will give you a free loan until your next payday.
-If you frequently have a negative balance in your account, you may want to consider switching.
+Not all banks charge an overdraft fee.
+In fact, some even give you a “loan” until your next payday.
+If you frequently have a negative balance in your account, you may want to consider switching banks.

-You can also keep things old-fashioned and make payments in cash.
-Some consumers find that withdrawing cash from the bank once a month or weekly and then only using that cash to make purchases helps them stick better to a budget.
+• Make payments in cash.
+Some people find that withdrawing cash from the bank once a month or weekly and then only using that cash to make purchases helps them stick better to a budget

 FAQs